Saṁyutta Nikāya 35.87

 “āyasmatā, bhante, channena satthaṁ āharitaṁ.

-“Sir, Venerable Channa has slit his wrists.
+“Sir, Venerable Channa has taken his life.

 Tassa kā gati ko abhisamparāyo”ti?